John Law (New Zealand politician)

 John Law has also questioned the decision making of the ARC in other ways, such as when he expressed his opinion that the Regional Council should not have a say in land use (zoning) and should stick to dealing with environmental concerns.

 In 2022, his grandson Jake Law stood as a candidate in the 2022 local body elections to be a councillor in the Albany Ward (which makes up part of the former Rodney area) and for the Hibiscus and Bays Local Board.
-Jake was successfully elected to the Hibiscus and Bays Local Board in October 2022.
+Jake was elected to the Hibiscus and Bays Local Board in October 2022.